JustJava11/django_todo/README.md

-# Hello World
+# Hello world it is my note about django
-## now - method, which gave us ifoo abput the calendar date
+### now - method, which gave us info about the calendar date